Kronos-Integration/interceptor/README.md

 ### receive

 The receive method.
-This method receives the request from the leading interceptor and calls the trailing interceptor
+This method receives the request from the leading interceptor and calls the trailing interceptor.

 #### Parameters